16th January, 2025

 Computer keyboard

-The big thing to remember is to make those changes and to create a site-specific risk assessment from your generic template.
-After all, each project is different and will have mixed safety challenges, even if the type of work you carry out at each location is similar.
+The big thing to remember is to make those changes and create a site-specific risk assessment from your generic template.
+After all, each project is different and may have unique safety challenges, even if the type of work you carry out at each location is similar.
 So review your risk assessment before you start work to make sure only relevant site-specific information is included.

 You can keep a copy of your site-specific risk assessments on-site and at the office.
 And make sure everyone who needs them, sees them.
 These site-specific documents are the risk assessments you share with your team and send to the client, they are specific to the project.